NethServer/ns8-core/samba/README.md

 so DCs can see each other and perform replication.

-The LDAP service of Samba DCs does not allow clear-text LDAP binds: enable TLS or use Kerberos/GSSAPI authentication.
-The default node Ldapproxy instance is configured to enable TLS automatically.
+The LDAP service of Samba DCs does not allow clear-text LDAP binds: enable TLS or use Kerberos/GSSAPI authentication in external applications.
+Applications that run as cluster modules must connect to the LDAP service of Samba DCs through the Ldapproxy instance running on the local node; read the core documentation for more information about Ldapproxy.

 ## Provision